Hildebrand Law, P.C. mobile logo

 All of this should be no surprise to law-makers and I suspect it is not.
 This may be an example of how the Republicans provide tax breaks for the wealthy and finance those in a lower economic position with a subsidy from the middle class in the form of the elimination of deducting alimony.

 If you have questions about the effect of the 2017 tax bill on divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.